kachinne/alx-higher_level_programming/0x17-web_stack_debugging_3/README.md

-Debugging is the beginning of better programme in life
+Debugging is the beginning of better programme